Setraick/SPA/README.md

 # Dashboard
-A dashboard created to be used has a tool in Softinsa's day to day work written in Laravel.
+A dashboard created to be used has a tool in the DriverAlert Project.

 ## Requisites
  * MySQL Server